Ridoy-paul/php-mvc-event-management-system/README.md

 <b>Project Overview:</b>

+You can check the project into live server: https://event.hotelsbookingbd.com

+Welcome to my project.
 In this event management project, I used PHP OOP with MVC (Model-View-Controller) design pattern.
 Here I used dynamic routing system, and Eloquent database mechanism for connect database table with model, and also for better Query.
 With all of these I also used a simple Bootstrap 5 template.

 <b>Project Features:</b>